From Jimi Hendrix to Jimmy Page: 10 of rock and roll’s most iconic guitars

 One of the most expensive guitars on the list, Eric Clapton’s ‘Blackie’ fetched nearly $1 million in 2004 when it went up for auction in support of Clapton’s rehab centre Crossroads.

 The guitar is a customised fifties Fender Stratocaster and is actually assembled from parts of three different Starts that Clapton picked up from a Nashville shop during the seventies.
-He picked up three more during his time there and gave them to George Harrison, Pete Townshend and Steve Winwood.
+He picked up three more during his time there and gave them to other legends of the era George Harrison, Pete Townshend and Steve Winwood.

 Jerry Garcia’s ‘Tiger’

-The late bandleader of The Grateful Dead always switched between two guitars when perfoming on stage with the Dead.
-One of those guitars, ‘Tiger’ is being given icon status for it’s slightly tragic history.
+The late bandleader of The Grateful Dead always switched between two guitars when performing on stage with the Dead.
+One of those guitars, ‘Tiger’ is being given icon status for its slightly tragic history.
 Built by Doug Irwin the guitar weighs 13lbs and is a “hippie sandwich”.

 It’s several layers of wood sandwiched together and laminated and has been played by Garcia since 1979 before he began favouring another Irwin guitar, ‘Rosebud’.
 However ‘Rosebud’ was out of action in July 1995 which meant Garcia would play ‘Tiger’ on his final performance with The Grateful Dead.